-Figure 1: Left: sketch of StTW actuation (continuous wave, red line) and DTW actuation with s = 3 (discrete wave, blue line), as applied to the cylindrical pipe geometry by ABBCQ.
-Right: percentage drag reduction $\mathcal{R}$ experimentally measured for DTW by ABBCQ in the pipe flow (symbols), compared at the same value of $\kappa^+$ to available DNS information for StTW from the DNS study of Quadrio et al. (2009) in the planar geometry (continuous black line).
+Figure 1. (a) Sketch of StTW actuation (continuous wave, red line) and DTW actuation with s=3 (discrete wave, blue line), as applied to the cylindrical pipe geometry by ABBCQ. (b) Percentage drag reduction \mathcal{R} experimentally measured for DTW by ABBCQ in the pipe flow (symbols), compared at the same value of κ^+ with available direct numerical simulations (DNS) information for StTW from the DNS study of Quadrio et al. (2009) in planar geometry (continuous black line).
 Besides the different geometry, the numerical study has a slightly smaller forcing amplitude and a slightly larger Reynolds number.